marckol/sass-scss/README.md

 Your contribution (test, coding, observations, ...) is important and will help to have a better and very stable version.

+## Contact me

 Please contact me and/or pull requests for issues you encounter and also some aspects/things you wan to be integrated.

+I'm also available to develop applications or modules and alsocontribute to open source projects living in Africa.

 Name: Marc KAMGA Olivier
 emails: